What Is an AI Summariser and Why You Actually Need One

 Modern AI keyboards integrate summarization directly into your typing experience.
 Here's how it actually works: when you receive a long email or message, you can highlight the text and trigger the summarizer with a single tap.
 The AI processes the content in real-time and displays a condensed version instantly.

-The backend technology is pretty clever.
-Your keyboard connects to advanced language models (like GPT-4) through secure APIs.
+The backend technology has evolved significantly.
+Your keyboard now connects to state-of-the-art language models (like GPT-4.5, Claude 4, and Gemini Pro) through secure APIs.
 When you request a summary, the text gets encrypted and sent for processing.
 The AI analyzes the content structure, identifies key themes, extracts main points, and generates a coherent summary.
-All of this happens in about 2-3 seconds.
+Thanks to improvements in processing speed and edge computing, all of this happens in about 1-2 seconds - nearly instantaneous for most content.

 Technical process breakdown: